 When Your Insurance Becomes Effective

 Coverage begins on the first day of the month after your application is approved, provided the initial premium is received within 30 days of the effective date of coverage and provided the applicant(s) is actively at work on that date.
 If the applicant(s) is (are) hospitalized or disabled on that date, your coverage begins on the first day of the month after your hospitalization or disability ends and you return to full-time work.
 Member must be insured to insure spouse/DP.

 You Can Choose The Waiting Period To Save On Premiums

 The ABE Mid-Term Disability Plan also allows you to choose when you want to begin to receive your benefits.
-Select waiting periods of 60, 90, or 180 days for Members, and 90 or 180 days for spouses.
+Select waiting periods of 60, 90, or 180 days for members, and 90 or 180 days for spouses/DPs.
 The waiting period begins on the first day of total disability occurring after the effective date.
 Benefits are payable the day after the chosen waiting period has been satisfied.
-Benefits for a total disability occurring after your 70th birthday will be payable for one year.

 Partial Disability Benefits

 If you are no longer totally disabled, and are able to return to work on a part-time basis, you will be paid partial disability as follows:

 |% of Pre-Disability Earnings Received||% of Monthly Disability Benefits Paid|